LePa-YU/Visualizer/README.md

 ![visualizer demo on streamlit cloud](https://github.com/LePa-YU/Visualizer/blob/main/images/appDemo3.jpg)

-3. You can use the menu on left hand to visualize different views of the same dataset:
+3. You can use the `Select view` menu to access different views of the same dataset

 ![visualizer on streamlit cloud](https://github.com/LePa-YU/Visualizer/blob/main/images/appDemo4.jpg)

+- Additionally the `Legend` contains a legend to the graph
+- the temporary customization menu allows to experiment with different  colors for entities in both light and dark mode